-“It’s not renewed importance — it’s continued importance,” Academic Affairs Vice Provost Philip Kass says about making UC Davis a welcome place for diversity faculty members, through $746,000 received from another round of Advancing Faculty Diversity grants from the UC Office of the President.
+“It’s not renewed importance — it’s continued importance,” Academic Affairs Vice Provost Philip Kass says about making UC Davis a welcome place for faculty members who bring diversity to their ranks.
+To continue on this path, UC Davis has received $746,000 from another round of Advancing Faculty Diversity grants awarded bythe UC Office of the President.

 “There have always been roadblocks to participating in parts of higher education,” said Philip Kass, who is involved with three of UC Davis’ four newly funded projects.
 “We’re very much trying to not only recognize what those roadblocks are, but bring them down.”